Introduction

 Maximum norm

-Maximum norm of a vector equals modulus of the vector largest element.
+The maximum norm of a vector equals the modulus of the vector largest element.
 Therefore, fetch

 must return the absolute value of the vector elements and reduction